Puppy’s First Week

 - Soft toy – to use for ‘scent of the litter’ as explained below.
-Choose a puppy-safe toy which does not have small pieces that can be chewed off and swallowed.
+Choose a puppy-safe toy that does not have small pieces that can be chewed off and swallowed.

 - Dog crate– the team at Better Pets and Gardens can give advice on the best size to buy.

-- Grooming tools – a soft brush help get the puppy accustomed to being groomed.
+- Grooming tools – a soft brush helps get the puppy accustomed to being groomed.

 - Pet tag – temporary tags are available for a puppy that has yet to be named or Better Pets and Gardens can engrave tags on the spot.

 - Puppy pen or safety gate – to keep a pup contained in one area of the house or garden.